kevingil/coffee-recipe/README.md

 # chatgpt-go
-ChatGPT clone written in Go
+ChatGPT demo app written in Go

 This demo uses this go client library: